Medinilla Magnifica Flamenco

 In principle, repotting can be done all year round, only during flowering it is not advisable because of the fragility of the flowers.

-If the Medinilla grows too large and you do not want to repot it, you can also choose to remove the shoots that have grown last.
+If the Medinilla grows too large and you do not want to repot it, you can also choose to remove the last grown shoots.
 Then cut the stem at the bottom with pruning shears or a sharp knife.

 You can try to propagate a Medinilla yourself.
 You can do this by cutting off a young stem at the base.
 Cut the leaves to about 5 cm from the stem.
 By placing this stem in cutting soil and then leaving it at a temperature of 20 to 25 ° for 6 to 8 weeks, the plant will be rooted and you can place it in a pot.